Afghanistan seeks help for earthquake survivors as aftershock kills five | Science-Environment

 - Afghanistan

-"The health ministry does not have enough drugs, we need medical aid and other necessities because it's a big disaster," he said.
-The epicenter of the Wednesday earthquake was in a region of arid mountains dotted with small settlements that were often the scene of clashes during Afghanistan's decades of war.
+"The health ministry does not have enough drugs," he said.
+"We need medical aid and other necessities because it's a big disaster."
+The epicentre of the earthquake was in a region of arid mountains dotted with small settlements that was often the scene of clashes during Afghanistan's decades of war.

-The disaster is a major test for the hard-line Islamists, who have been largely isolated; shunned by many because of worries about human rights, and cut off from much direct international assistance because of sanctions.
-Japan, South Korea, Taiwan, and the United Arab Emirates all said on Thursday they planned to send aid.
+The disaster is a major test for the hard line Islamist rulers, who have been largely isolated, shunned by many because of worries about human rights and cut off from much direct international assistance because of sanctions.
+On Thursday, Japan, South Korea, Taiwan and the United Arab Emirates all said they planned to send aid.
 Supplies from Pakistan have already crossed the border.

-India, which has a strained relationship with the Taliban, said it had sent 27 tonnes of supplies on two flights to be handed over to international aid agencies.
-Haqqani, speaking before the aftershock, said the search for survivors had been called off, some 48 hours after the disaster struck.
+India, which has strained ties with the Taliban, said it had sent 27 tonnes of supplies on two flights to be handed to international aid agencies.
+The United Nations refugee agency, UNHCR, has rushed tonnes of supplies and expert staff to support the relief effort, it said.

+"Four decades of conflict and instability in Afghanistan have left millions of people on the brink of hunger and starvation," its spokesperson, Shabia Mantoo, said on Friday.
+Another U.N. body, the World Health Organisation, has also warned that the diaster could worsen outbreaks of cholera already rampant across Afghanistan.

+About 500,000 people were already experiencing symptoms of cholera in May, said Dr Dapeng Luo, its representative in Afghanistan.
+Speaking before Friday's aftershock, disaster official Haqqani said the search for survivors had been called off, some 48 hours after the earthquake.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)